Deaths published Tuesday, July 14, 2020

 TULSA

 Bailey, Adron Leon, 97, painter and World War II Army veteran, died Thursday, July 9.
 Services pending.
-Mowery, Owasso.
+Mowery Funeral Service, Owasso.

-Banks, Julia M, 70, retired Tulsa Public Schools educator, died Monday, July 13.
+Banks, Julia M., 70, retired Tulsa Public Schools educator, died Monday, July 13.
 Memorial service 2 p.m.
 Wednesday, SpiritLife Church.
 Ninde Brookside.

 Garrison, Vernon, 79, mechanic, died Saturday, July 11.
 Visitation 5-7 p.m.
 Wednesday and service 2 p.m.
 Thursday, both at Dillon Funeral Service, Sand Springs.